smart-on-fhir/smart-on-fhir.github.io/sandbox/launch.md

 ## Introduction

-A sandbox launch scenario is used to simulate a clinical use case or situation.
-A sandbox launch scenario is used to execute a particular launch flow described in the SMART on FHIR specification.
+A sandbox launch scenario is used to simulate a clinical use case or situation, by executing a particular launch flow described in the SMART on FHIR specification.
+You will need to create a Persona, or user profile, before you can launch the app as the selected user (patient or practitioner).

 ### Step 1: Select who is the [Persona](http://docs.smarthealthit.org/sandbox/persona.html) (user) in the scenario